 The ESPN recruiter power rankings examine which assistant coaches are doing the best on the recruiting trail in the 2014 class.
-Beyond just looking at how many four- or five-star recruits a coach landed, it takes into account the needs those recruits will fill at the next level.
+Beyond looking at how many four- or five-star recruits a coach lands, the rankings take into account the needs those recruits will fill at the next level.

 These rankings will be updated regularly as national signing day approaches.
-They are also a measure of where we believe the recruiters are at now, not where they will be on signing day.
-A lot of coaches and schools have yet to make a recruiting run and could quickly climb the list as more progress is made.
+They are also a measure of where we believe the recruiters are now, not where they will be on signing day.
+Many coaches and schools have yet to make a recruiting run and could quickly climb the list as more progress is made.

 Previous rankings: October 2013